rklymentiev/rklymentiev.com/content/post/computational-models-of-behavior-pt2/index.md

 ---
 title: "Computational Models of Behavior, part 2"
-subtitle: How to fit reinforcement learning models to behavioral data using Bayesian inference
+subtitle: How to fit reinforcement learning models to behavioral data using hierarchical Bayesian inference
 date: '2021-11-13'
 summary: How to fit reinforcement learning models to behavioral data using Bayesian inference.
+This part is focused on the hierarchical Bayesian modeling and particularly on the usage of hBayesDM package.
+Approaches for the model diagnostic, selection, validation are discussed.
+The post also goes over groups comparison using posterior distributions of model parameters.
+Additionally, a brief results comparison between Bayesian inference and Maximum Likelihood Estimation is provided.

 image:
   focal_point: ''
   placement: 3
   preview_only: yes
-categories: ['Neuroscience']
+categories: ['Neuroscience', 'Reinforcement Learning']
 tags: ['Reinforcement Learning', 'Neuroscience', 'R', 'Bayesian Inference']
 ---